MarioLisbona/CA-T3A2-part-A/README.md

 - As a user I want to see the latest forum posts.
 - As a user I want to see posts about a particular continent .
 - As a user I want to read other users' comments on travel posts.
-- As a user I want to see how a post has been rated.
 - As a user I want to be able to view an about page with information about the websites intended purpose and other background information.
 - As a user I want to be able to view a contact page so I can message the creators about any issues with the website.
 - As a user I want to be able to sign up to the forum.